Adhyatma Upanishad: Contents

 Reincarnation on account of millions of karmas (past actions, works and deeds) vanishes with devoted attention which eventually results in moral principles taking roots.
 This situation is explained by the Yogis as “the cloud of virtues”.
 As universal space is always in a detached, so is the sage who is aware of his Reality also remains detached from futures events.

 The sequence of communication of the teachings of the Adhyatma Upanishad, was from the Sage Apantaratama (sometimes regarded as the previous birth of Vyasa) to the god Brahma, Sage Angiras, Sage Raikva and the god Rama, who propagated it to all.

 Commentaries

-Indian spiritual guru Osho authored an commentary named Finger Pointing to the Moon on the Adhyatma Upanishad, which was first published by its original Sanskrit name in Hindi in 1976.
+Indian spiritual guru Osho authored a commentary named Finger Pointing to the Moon on the Adhyatma Upanishad, which was first published by its original Sanskrit name in Hindi in 1976.